lily-studios/Lily-Coding-Convention/LILY_CONVENTION.md

 })
 ```

-The code that creates the interface should also own its important configuration, event connections, updates, and cleanup.
+The code that creates the interface should also own its important configuration, event connections, updates, and **cleanup**.

 ---